harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Disabling such is not an available option.

-### How long does the Perpetual Task in Service instance count stays live and what is the interval perid of this check ?
+### How long does the Perpetual Task in Service instance count stays live and what is the interval period of this check ?

 Perpetual Task run after 10 mins interval which sync instances details, But stays alive for 2 weeks.
 So, after 10 mins service dashboard should be updated but live expectation can be for upto 2 weeks from here.
 Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments/#how-instance-information-is-obtained)